Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

     _Adding application settings_

 1. Make sure your MXChip is plugged in and transmitting data.
 Then click the Function name in the menu on the left.
 Watch the output log at the bottom of the screen and confirm that the Function is sending and receiving data.
 A new entry should appear in the output log every couple of seconds.
 Observe that the JSON output includes properties such as "Heading" and "Altitude."

+	> If the log shows no output but your MXChip is plugged in and transmitting data, then the Azure Function isn't properly connected to the IoT Hub.
+If that's the case, review Step 5 of this exercise and confirm that the application setting named "IoTHubConnection" contains the connection string and IoT Hub name shown in Exercise 3, Step 10.

 	![The FlySimIoTFlightData Function running in the portal](Images/portal-function-running.png)